-UPDATE: Other maintainers of DI container are also starting to notice how the new DI abstraction is stifling innovation.
-The developer of the LightInject DI Container, for instance, had to completely disable one of its library’s compelling features to allow his adapter to be used in ASP.NET Core v2.2 application, without completely crashing at startup.
+UPDATE: Other maintainers of DI containers are also starting to notice how the new DI abstraction is stifling innovation.
+The developer of the LightInject DI Container, for instance, had to completely disable one of its library’s compelling features to allow his adapter to be used in a vanilla ASP.NET Core v2.2 application, to prevent it from completely crashing at startup.

 Although Simple Injector’s view may diverge from the norm more than most other containers, the simple act of defining this common abstraction blocks future DI libraries with an even more radical or innovative viewpoint from being used at all—it stifles innovation for future libraries.
 Just imagine one of the other containers introducing the same kind of verification that Simple Injector provides?
 Such feature can’t be introduced without breaking the contract of the DI abstraction.
-The mere act of having such an adapter can block progress in our industry.
+The mere act of having such an adapter blocks progress in our industry.

 With this explanation, we hope we’ve also made it clear that Microsoft’s DI abstraction isn’t even the lowest common denominator, because the lowest common denominator implies compatibility with all DI libraries!
 As we expressed here the chances are that none of the existing DI libraries are fully compatible with the defined abstraction.
 This is partly down to the fact that, although the built-in container defines the contract of the abstraction, the abstraction test project lacks a solid number of test cases that fully define the exact behaviour in all scenarios.
 Up until now all adapter implementations have been guessing and hoping for the best, that their adapter is mostly in sync with the built-in container’s behaviour.
 The Autofac maintainers for instance, realized they have some quite severe incompatibility issues and eventually came to the same conclusion as we did.
 The Autofac maintainers publically stated that their adapter is not 100% compatible with Microsoft’s DI abstraction: